-As the first step, associated entities register to the central server except remote vehicle which does not necessarily need to register because it is moving object and this scenario works based on location information.
-It is enough to know just the location of the remote vehicle and what happens around it.
+As the first step, associated entities register to the ITS system and communicate with the local RSU station or central server except remote vehicles which do not necessarily need to communicate becausethey are moving objects and this scenario works based on local information.
+It is enough to know just the location of the remote vehicle and what happens around it when it is in the vicinity of the traffic light.

-The server gathers information to calculate the optimal speed of the target vehicle.
+The local RSU station or central server gathers information to calculate the optimal speed of the target vehicle.

 2.1.
 The target vehicle periodically provides its movement information including heading, time, location, velocity, lateral and longitudinal acceleration.